• Skip to main content

 3. Future Men: Raising Boys to Fight Giants.
 2nd ed.
 Moscow, ID: Canon, 2012.
 199 pp.

-I’ve read only a handful of Wilson’s other books (including a pithy one on writing but none of his controversial writings on federal vision or slavery), and I’ve subscribed to his “Blog & Mablog” for years.
+I’ve appreciated much of Doug Wilson’s other works—including a pithy one on writing—but I have not read his controversial writings on federal vision or slavery.
+I’ve subscribed to his “Blog & Mablog” for years.

 Filed Under: Practical Theology Tagged With: Douglas Wilson, marriage, parenting